system-zero/system-zero/data/docs/la.md

     a special `File Pointer` type, we choose to create an Object Type, that it might be used by others and for other purposes.

-    But how this function or the others that will follow are going to be used?
+    But how this function or the others that will follow, are going to be used?

     There is the old fashioned C's boring imperative way: